-The RFX 328p dev/dep board can be ordered as a bare PCB or a kit.Designed by pico, Ships from Australia
+The RFX 328p dev/dep board can be ordered as a bare PCB or a kit.Designed by pico in Australia

 Overview The design is a compact but flexible Arduino Uno-class dev board with built-in nRF24L01+ module headers, and a small but usable prototyping area.
 The dev board has been designed primarily...Read More…